stucco/entity-extractor/README.md

 	* MS

 ## Input
-* User-created Apache OpenNLP perceptron model file in binary format that represents a cyber-domain entity model
+* Trained Apache OpenNLP perceptron model file in binary format that represents a cyber-domain entity model
-* Default CoreNLP models for tokenizing, part-of-speech tagging, sentence splitting, etc.
+* Default CoreNLP models for tokenizing, part-of-speech tagging, sentence splitting, and parse-tree building
 * Text content of document to be annotated with cyber labels
+* Predefined heuristics, including known-entity lists and regular expressions
+* Mapping of tokens (i.e. words or punctuation) to a unique label, if found during training

 ## Output
 An Annotation object that represents the document as a map, where annotator classnames are keys.
 The document map includes the following values: